Classifying inventory and optimising stock levels with Dynamics 365 Business Central

 • The demand volatility of each SKU – segmenting items based on their demand volatility and, therefore, how easy their demand is to forecast.

-Whilst ABC classification simply groups items based on their value, EazyStock uses multi-dimensional variables, categorising SKUs into more granular inventory matrixes.
-These matrixes can either be kept very simple or have over 200 segments, as shown below.
+Adding these variables to the basics of ABC classification categorises SKUs into more granular inventory matrices.
+These matrices can either be kept very simple or have over 200 segments, as shown below.

-EazyStock then automatically applies stocking rules to ensure reordering parameters are set, and target service levels are achieved accordingly.
-As a general rule, this means items with consistent demand, high pick frequency, and low cost-to-sell will have higher stock levels to achieve higher service levels, whilst those that are expensive to stock, have a low pick frequency, and have more volatile demand will be stocked in lower volumes with lower service level targets to meet.
+EazyStock then automatically applies stocking rules to set reordering parameters and ensure target service levels are achieved.
+Generally, this means items with consistent demand, high pick frequency, and low cost-to-sell will have higher stock levels to achieve higher service levels.
+Those that are expensive to stock, with low pick frequencies and more volatile demand, will be stocked in lower volumes with lower service level targets.

-Every day, EazyStock dynamically moves items between categories and automatically updates stocking rules, as required.
-The result is that inventory levels are automatically optimised, allowing capital to be invested in the right stock and healthy turnover rates to be achieved.
+EazyStock dynamically moves items between categories and automatically updates stocking rules daily, as required.
+This automatically optimises inventory levels, allowing for capital investment in the right stock and achieving healthy turnover rates.

 Service levels and stock availability

 Many businesses use service level KPIs to measure stock availability or order fulfilment.
-Inventory service levels are directly linked to customer satisfaction, e.g. if orders can be fully fulfilled, then customers are more likely to be pleased with their service experience.
+Inventory service levels are directly linked to customer satisfaction.
+For example, if orders can be fulfilled entirely, then customers are more likely to be pleased with their service experience.

 Unfortunately, most ERPs, including Business Central, lack the functionality to measure service levels and track this important KPI.
-With EazyStock, however, target service levels can be set and measured at product group or even SKU level, allowing businesses to monitor stock availability and its impact on customer satisfaction more closely.
+With EazyStock, however, target service levels can be set and measured at product group or even SKU level.
+This allows businesses to monitor stock availability and its impact on customer satisfaction more closely.

 In EazyStock, service levels are usually configured during system implementation and assigned to segments of the inventory matrix.
 So, if high service levels are required, EazyStock will automatically adjust stocking rules accordingly to carry more of the items, and vice versa.
 In turn, these stocking policies inform the reordering parameters, with reorder points, quantities, and safety stock levels automatically adjusted to ensure the right amount of stock is ordered.